 The result of this strategy-setting is the company’s value proposition.
 For example, the value proposition of Walmart, a discount retailer, is “every day low prices”.
 This explains a number of internal HR practices, especially the ones related to worker compensation.
 For more unique value propositions, check this article.

-An example of an explicit HR strategy is an HR mission statement and HR vision, with concrete, high-level actions about how to execute on this mission and vision.
+An example of an HR strategy is an HR mission statement and HR vision, with concrete, high-level actions about how to execute on this mission and vision.
 We will give an example later on.

 The Human Resources mission statement

 The result of an HR strategy is often an HR mission statement.
 The HR mission statement helps to clearly define where the organization wants to go.
 All Human Resource Management practices and decisions can be judged based on that statement.